tabbykatz/100-days-of-code/r1-log.md

 PLD for RESTful API.
 Some free code camp, not much.
 ### day 6/99
 javascript with freeCodeCamp: I've played with it before but it's much more intuitive now that I have a strong C and python foundation.
+### day 7/99
+worked on project 2/5 for web design. researched capstone projects.